-This paper examines the use of Big Data analytic techniques to explore and analyze large datasets that are used to capture information about DoD services acquisitions.
-It describes the burgeoning field of Big Data analytics, how it is used in the private sector, and how it could potentially be used in acquisition research.
-It tests the application of Big Data analytic techniques by applying them to a dataset of CPARS ratings of acquired services, and it creates predictive models that explore the causes of failed services contracts using three analytic techniques: logistic regression, decision tree analysis, and neural networks.
-The report concludes that four variables exhibit the largest impact on the success/failure rates of services contracts: type of contract; awarded dollar value; workload per filled billets; % of 1102 billets filled by contracting office.
+This paper explores the use of Big Data analytic techniques to explore and analyze large datasets that are used to capture information about DoD services acquisitions.
+We describe the burgeoning field of Big Data analytics, how it is used in the private sector, and how it could potentially be used in acquisition research.
+We test the application of Big Data analytic techniques by applying them to a dataset of CPARS (Contractor Performance Assessment Reporting System) ratings of acquired services, and we create predictive models that explore the causes of failed services contracts using three analytic techniques: logistic regression, decision tree analysis, and neural networks.
+The report concludes with recommendations for using Big Data analytic techniques in acquisition.